AutoriteDeLaConcurrence/publication_sen-codex_networkgraph/README.md

 ### Prerequisites

-You need to have python installed (https://www.python.org/downloads/), do not forget to add environment variables.
+You need to have python (https://www.python.org/downloads/) and pip installed (https://pip.pypa.io/en/stable/installation/), do not forget to add environment variables for python and pip.

 ### Installation